FlamingRanger/Aapda-Saarthi/README.md

 # 💬 One-Line Project Explanation

-> **AapdaSetu is a real-time disaster coordination platform that connects citizen emergency reports with authorities and available rescue resources, using live maps, alerts and an explainable resource-allocation engine to help authorities respond faster.**
+> **AapdaSaarthi is a real-time disaster coordination platform that connects citizen emergency reports with authorities and available rescue resources, using live maps, alerts and an explainable resource-allocation engine to help authorities respond faster.**

 ---